andrevidela/dependent-types-tutorial/src/File4.md

 > We can define types with any number of values but we cannot describe type _variables_.
 > We would like to describe types like `Either` and `Pair` with them.

-As a first attempt you mihgt be tempted by the following data structure:
+As a first attempt you might be tempted by the following data structure:

 ```
 data Desc' : Type where